 The diabetic journey is one of risk management and effective control.
 It is of utmost priority to understand that living an abstemious life is generally the best path to take.
 Vegetables help to make the journey a heck of a lot smoother.
 Weight gain, blood sugar control, healthy homeostasis and much more are just some of the benefits you can get from consuming our dear veggie friend.

 Moreover, vegetables keep you feeling fuller for much longer which can greatly improve your overall eating habits, forcing you to eat less and conditioning you to sway to the rhythm of tasty vegetables.
+They are the best foods for you.

 Vegetables not only help you cope with the short term jitters of diabetes, but also do your system a world of good by helping with the long-term (and often times, unexpected/unforeseen) complications of diabetes ranging from diabetes related sores and ulcers, strokes, cardiovascular disease, eye-related problems and so much more.